Elevate Your Role With Caregiver Training

 - Managing Mom’s Money: Understanding Financial Caregiving

 Veterans Health Administration

-The VA’s Caregiver Support Program offers two caregiver training courses to support individuals caring for a loved one.
-You can choose to take a single class within the available courses or participate in the full six-week-long program.
+The VA’s Caregiver Support Program offers two caregiver training courses to support individuals caring for a loved one, such as single classes or the full six-week program.

-You can sign up for Building Better Caregivers (BBC), which offers support with online educational workshops, or Caregiver Self-Care, a four-course in-person program that addresses ways to manage stress, utilize technology to maintain your own care.
+Additionally, you can sign up for Building Better Caregivers (BBC), which offers online educational workshops.
+Besides that, you could enroll in Caregiver Self-Care, a four-course in-person program that addresses stress management, technology for aging in place, and maintaining your own care.
 Both courses provide you with a workbook and CD that can help refresh your skills whenever you need them.

 Caregiver Action Network

 The Caregiver Action Network (CAN) is among the top resource for family and professional caregivers.
 It offers a wide range of tools and information to help you become a more skillful care provider.
 Visit the CAN’s Video Resource Center to find practical advice from other caregivers as they share their stories and experiences.
 Plus, you can watch several educational videos to help provide better hands-on care.

 Home Sweet Care provides free caregiver courses through its Family Caregiver Education Program.
 These courses are developed by the Institute for Professional Education and address common issues family caregivers encounter while caring for a loved one.
 This program covers a variety of subjects such as:

 Home Sweet Care also features videos that teach you how to help someone choking, supporting elders suffering from chronic pain, and more.
 You can also find specialized instructional videos covering dementia care, establishing a relaxing and calm environment, improving communication, and promoting a healthy diet.